 Pupils’ will develop the ability to use a wide vocabulary of everyday historical terms, along with the ability to ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.

 At Hillborough Infant and Nursery School we hope that pupils experience of history leaves them with the skills that will be the foundation of their history education.
-As well as memories of exciting educational visits that they remember for the rest of their life!
+As well as memories of exciting educational experiences that they remember for the rest of their life.